 Professional networks and peer communities like our award-winning Enterprising Women network are a powerful mechanism to inspire female would-be entrepreneurs and help them build their confidence and skills, support them through their journey and increase the likelihood that they will be successful.
 Since 2006, our Enterprising Women programme has built a community of over 25,000 women entrepreneurs across the UK, advancing women’s enterprise, and achieving gender equality in our client-base of start-up and growth businesses.

 We deliver our Outset and GetSet support programmes in the heart of the communities that need it, particularly in low income regions.
 Having delivered support in this way for many years, we have been able to develop trust in these communities, breaking down cultural barriers, and ensuring our services are tailored to the specific needs of our clients.
 A large proportion of our clients come to us via word of mouth recommendations from like-minded entrepreneurs in their community.
+We help to build business resilience for future prosperity.

 We employ staff who have a similar background to those people they provide advice to, most of whom have previously set up and run their own businesses.
 In this way we ensure our support is provided by people whom our clients can identify with, having had similar life experiences.